DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SL-Elements-tab.md

 ### Isolate Selection

-The Isolate Selection button allows filtering the selected categories in a Temporary View (Hide/Isolate).
+The Isolate Selection button allows you filter the selected categories in a Temporary View (Hide/Isolate).

 ![SheetLink isolate categories selected](../../assets\images\SheetLink\SH-El-Isolate.gif)
 <sub>Note: the version on the image may not reflect the [latest version of SheetLink](https://diroots.com/revit-plugins/revit-to-excel-sheetlink/).</sub>